 When Do Kids Stop Napping

 I do not recommend dropping the afternoon nap until your child is around four years old.
-Read my Dropping Naps Quick Guide for more details.
+Read my Dropping Naps Quick Guide for more details on this.
 I also have a lot of details specifically on dropping this afternoon nap.
-Read my post here:
+Read my post here: How to Know When Your Child is Ready to Stop Napping

 Essentially, your child needs to be: